Construction physical ill health risks: Manual handling

 - Information – make sure you are aware of the weight of the products you are lifting.
-You can find detailed information on lifting and carrying controls elsewhere on the HSE website.

 Train: Correct handling techniques are a valuable addition to the controls above.
 They are not a substitute for them.
 Training should be tailored to the tasks you are likely to do.

 - Supervise: Ensure that controls are effective and properly used.

 - Maintain: Lifting equipment needs to be thoroughly examined.
 Make sure other equipment is properly maintained, eg wheels on trolleys are not damaged.

 - Monitor: There is no requirement to carry out health surveillance.
 Currently no techniques exist for reliably detecting the early signs of ill health caused by lifting and carrying.
 Nevertheless, you can gain valuable information from less precise measures such as reporting, monitoring and investigating reported symptoms.

 Construction work, by its very nature, involves many lifting, carrying and handling activities.
 Construction workers are at risk because many of these tasks can require them to:

 - support loads, often in awkward positions

 - carry loads over rough, uneven ground or within buildings